oaxana/heart-disease-prediction/README.md

 4. Gradient Boosting Machines (GBM):
 - To enhance predictive performance by sequentially correcting the errors of a series of weak learners (decision trees).
 - Implement XGBoost with appropriate parameters to handle imbalances in the data.
+5. Use GridSearchCV to find the Best Parameters for the best performing model

 ### Results